Likelihood-free stochastic approximation EM for inference in complex models: The complete likelihood and stochastic approximation EM

 Important strategies for dealing with an intractable E-step are MCEM \citep{wei1990monte} and SAEM \citep{Delyon1999}, see also \cite{Lindsten2013} for a synthetic review.
 In SAEM the integral in $Q(\btheta|\hat{\btheta}^{(k-1)})$ is approximated using a stochastic procedure.
 SAEM is proved to converge under general conditions if $L_c(\bY,\bX;\btheta)$ belongs to the regular exponential family

 where $\left\langle ...\right\rangle$ is the scalar product, $\Lambda$ and $\Gamma$ are two functions of $\btheta$ and $\bS_c(\bY,\bX)$ is the minimal sufficient statistic of the complete model.
-The E-step is then divided into a simulation step (S-step) of the missing data $\bX^{(k)}$ under the conditional distribution $p_{\bX|\bY}(\cdot;\widehat{\btheta}^{(k-1)})$ and a stochastic approximation step (SA-step) of the conditional expectation, using $(\gamma_k)_{k\geq 1}$ a sequence of real numbers in $[0,1]$, such that $\sum_{k=1}^\infty\gamma_k=\infty$ and $\sum_{k=1}^\infty\gamma_k^2<\infty$.
-This SA-step approximates $\mathbb{E}\left\lbrack \bS_c(\bY,\bX) \vert \widehat{\btheta}^{(k-1)} \right\rbrack$ at each iteration by the value $\bs_k$ defined recursively as follows
+The E-step is then divided into a simulation step (S-step) of the missing data $\bX^{(k)}$ under the conditional distribution $p_{\bX|\bY}(\cdot;\hat{\btheta}^{(k-1)})$ and a stochastic approximation step (SA-step) of the conditional expectation, using $(\gamma_k)_{k\geq 1}$ a sequence of real numbers in $[0,1]$, such that $\sum_{k=1}^\infty\gamma_k=\infty$ and $\sum_{k=1}^\infty\gamma_k^2<\infty$.
+This SA-step approximates $\mathbb{E}\left\lbrack \bS_c(\bY,\bX) \vert \hat{\btheta}^{(k-1)} \right\rbrack$ at each iteration by the value $\bs_k$ defined recursively as follows

-The M-step is thus the update of the estimates $\widehat{\btheta}^{(k-1)}$
+The M-step is thus the update of the estimates $\hat{\btheta}^{(k-1)}$

 A schematic description of the SAEM procedure (coupled with a bootstrap filter) is in algorithm \ref{alg:saem-smc}, see also \cite{picchini2016coupling}.
-Also, notice that it is possible to implement a version of SAEM without the need to find the sufficient statistics $\bS_c(\cdot)$, see \cite{Delyon1999} and \cite{Lindsten2013}, but then again convergence of the algorithm is only ensured when the complete loglikelihood is written as in \eqref{eq:complete-likelihood}.
-Moreover, when it is possible to parametrize the complete loglikelihood in terms of $\bS_c(\cdot)$ as in \eqref{eq:complete-likelihood}, then it is sometimes possible to determine the $\widehat{\btheta}^{(k)}$ in \eqref{eq:M-step} explicitly, see sections \ref{sec:nonlingauss}--\ref{sec:theoph}, which has an obvious computational advantage.
+Moreover, when it is possible to parametrize the complete loglikelihood in terms of $\bS_c(\cdot)$ as in \eqref{eq:complete-likelihood}, then it is sometimes possible to determine the $\hat{\btheta}^{(k)}$ in \eqref{eq:M-step} explicitly (see sections \ref{sec:nonlingauss}--\ref{sec:theoph}), and this has an obvious computational advantage.

 Usually, the simulation step of the hidden trajectory $\bX^{(k)}$ conditionally to the observations $\bY$ cannot be performed directly.
 A standard possibility is to use $M$ ``particles'' from sequential Monte Carlo filters, such as the bootstrap filter \citep{gordon1993novel}, see algorithm \ref{alg:bf}.